christopheraaronhenry/H1N1_vaccine_prediction/README.md

 Performance boosts were driven by a few key variables, but steadily grew with inclusion of the top 10-14 variables.
 Incorporation of nonlinear products in the regression model yielded negligible improvements.

 Hyperparameter tuning and cross-validation approaches identified optimal model parameters for both model classes that had comparable prediction performance (>85% and 84.8% classification accuracy for regression and decision tree models, respectively).
 These models had good performance, reasonably high F1 scores, and generalized similarly from training to test data, suggesting well-constrained model fits.

+## Recommendations

+Future public health vaccination campaigns should focus on a few key variables associated with successful vaccination:

+* Focus campaigns on getting internal medicine doctors to broadly recommend vaccination to the new virus
+* Strongly encourage individuals to get seasonal flu vaccines (as this was associated with H1N1 vaccine acceptance)
+* Broadly communicate risk and vaccine effectiveness to the novel virus (both correlate with vaccine acceptance)

 ## For More Information